 Combination therapy (radiotherapy combined with another type of therapy) - in some cases, chemo radiation - radiotherapy combined with chemotherapy - is more effective

 Chemotherapy is the use of chemicals (medication) to treat disease - more specifically, it usually refers to the destruction of cancer cells.
-Cytotoxic medication prevents cancer cells from dividing and growing.
+During the chemo treatment (or) chemotherapy for bone cancer, cytotoxic medication prevents cancer cells from dividing and growing.
 In general, chemotherapy has 5 possible goals:

 Total remission - to cure the patient completely.
 In some cases chemotherapy alone can get rid of the cancer completely